Knife Maker's Mark for Jay Fisher Knives

 Payment is due when services are rendered.

-You'll see this sign in just about every business, and this business is no different.
+You'll see this sign in just about every business, and my business is no different.
 When the knife is completed, payment is due.
-If it's a custom order, it's likely that the client has had years to prepare for the payment, and (unlike other knife makers) the client can check up on the progress of his project daily on the "Where's My Knife, Jay?" page at the queue.
+If it's a custom order, it's likely that my client has had years to prepare for the payment, and my client can check up on the progress of his project at any time on the "Where's My Knife, Jay?" page at the queue.

 When I inform the client that his custom knife or project is complete, the client has 10 business days to pay the balance, or the knife is offered to the public or other interested buyers.

 • I do not accept installments or layaways.
-If you've paid your deposit I expect you to have the balance due when the knife is finished.
-You can make arrangements with your credit card company, or bank, credit union, or lending institution to pay the balance completely; I am not a bank.
-Then the knife is shipped to you as soon as it's paid for.
+If a client has paid the deposit I expect them to have the balance due when the knife is finished.
+The client can make arrangements with their credit card company, or bank, credit union, or lending institution to pay the balance completely.
+I can't offer the same services as a lending institution.
+The knife is shipped as soon as it's paid for.

-• If you've decided you don't want or can't pay for the knife, then you've forfeited your deposit, and I'll put your knife for sale on my website.
-I will probably put it up for sale on the site for more than we contracted for, as the knives typically appreciate in value while in the queue!.
+• If a client has decided they don't want or can't pay for the knife, then they forfeit their deposit, and I'll put the knife up for sale on my website.
+I will probably put it up for sale on the site for more than originally contracted for, as the knives typically appreciate in value while in the queue.

 • I understand that things happen, and I also have to protect my work and investment of time and materials.
 I complete my responsibility of the project and sale, and I expect the client to do the same.
 It's that simple, and it's worked great for over 30 years.